toinfinityandbeyond/react-spa/README.md

 ### Testing

 1. Run `npm test` for simple test.
+2. Run `npm run lint` for ensure your code is syntactically correct.
-2. Run `npm run test:watch` for watch tests.
+3. Run `npm run test:watch` for watch tests.
-3. Run `npm run test:coverage` for test coverage.
+4. Run `npm run test:coverage` for test coverage.
 This will generate a `coverage` folder.
 Open the `index.html` file in this folder to check the results.

 ## Deploying